ryu-75/libasm/README.md

 To test the remaining functions, run `make mandatory`.

 ## 📜 Basic Syntax
-It's not applied here but it's good to know !

 An **assembly** program can be divided into `3 sections`.
 ### **data** section
 The **data** section is used for declaring initialized data or constants.
 This **data** *does not change at runtime*.